University of South Australia

 - Professionally accredited by the Australian Computer Society.

-- Enjoy a common first year across IT degrees enabling you to switch between specialisations and get credit for completed courses.
+- Start now, decide later.
+Enjoy a common first-year across most IT degrees enabling you to switch between IT specialisations and receive credit for completed courses.

 Worth billions of dollars and growing, the video game industry continues to go from strength-to-strength, with revenue up, and Australia well positioned to take advantage of the global popularity of video games¹.